tayler6000/pyVoIP/docs/RTP.rst

     This rebuilds the ByteIO if packets are sent out of order.
 Setting the argument *reset* to true will wipe all data in the ByteIO and insert in the data in the argument *data* at the position in the argument *offset*.

   **write**\ (offset, data)
     Writes the data in the argument *data* to the ByteIO at the position in the argument *offset*.
 RTP data comes with a timestamp that is passed as the offset in this case.
-This makes it so a whole left by delayed packets can be filled later.
+This makes it so a hole left by delayed packets can be filled later.
 If a packet with a timestamp sooner than any other timestamp received, it will rebuild the ByteIO with the new data.
 If this new position is over 100,000 bytes before the earliest byte, the ByteIO is completely wiped and starts over.
 This is to prevent Overflow errors.

 .. _RTPMessage: